Vpuke/FUZZYMEMORY/README.md

 * bundle.js:14 Maybe rename shuffleCards to duplicatedCards
 * bundle.js:32,38,45 Add some comments for these functions
 * bundle.js:62 Rename x and j to something more describing
-* bundle.js:74-84 It is now possible to click the same card twice. could maybe be fixed by adding another statement to the if statement
+* <strike>bundle.js:74-84 It is now possible to click the same card twice. could maybe be fixed by adding another statement to the if statement</strike>
 * bundle.js:22 rename first and second to something more describing.